Docs MCP server

 Widget customization

-You can control how the MCP integration appears in your Biel.ai widget using the following properties:
+These properties control how the MCP integration appears in your <biel-button> or <biel-search-button> widget.

 Hide connect button

-Use the hide-connect-button property to hide the Connect button from the widget header.
-This is useful when you want MCP to be enabled for your project, but don't want to show the connection options to your users:
+Set hide-connect-button="true" to hide the Connect button from the widget header.
+Use this when MCP is enabled for your project but you don't want to expose connection options to users.

 <biel-button